ebpproject/ebp-grid/README.md

 ## reset.css

-With the reset.css style sheet we can reset our html.
+With the reset.css style sheet we can reset our html.We can use it in all our projects individually.